Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 The Redeemer-Payer linking information is stored as follows:

 ```
-RIPE160(SHA256(payer.britWalletId)) | redeemer.identifier | GPG-encrypt(payer.britWalletId , redeemer.GPG.public)    (6)
+uniqueId | redeemer.identifier | GPG-encrypt(payer.britWalletId , redeemer.GPG.public)    (6)
 ```

-The resulting hash of `payer.britWalletId` is stored in plaintext to allow fast lookup in large data sets.
+The `uniqueId` is stored in plaintext to allow fast lookup in large data sets.

 The Redeemer's GPG key is used to encrypt the `payer.walletId` to hide it from the Matcher and protect the Redeemer from a compromise of the Matcher database.